JetBrains/intellij-sdk-docs/topics/tutorials/action_system/working_with_custom_actions.md

 ## Registering a Custom Action

 Actions are registered by declaring them in code or by declaring them in the [`<actions>`](plugin_configuration_file.md#idea-plugin__actions) section of a [plugin configuration file](plugin_configuration_file.md).
-This section describes using IDE tooling - the <control>New Action</control> form - to add a declaration to the <path>plugin.xml</path> file, and then tuning registration attributes manually.
+This section describes using IDE tooling - the <control>New Action</control> form - to add a declaration to the <path>plugin.xml</path> file and then tuning registration attributes manually.
 A more comprehensive explanation of action registration is available in the [](basic_action_system.md#registering-actions) section of this guide.

 ### Registering an Action with the New Action Form